imAlessas/db-SQL-exercises/README.md

 #### [query-7](src/queries/music/query-7.sql)

-_The names of the singers who have never sung an entire album alone._ In this query a `VIEW` is implemented to improve the readability of the query.
+_The names of the singers who have never sung an entire album alone._ In this query, a `VIEW`` is implemented to improve the readability of the query.

 #### [query-8](src/queries/music/query-8.sql)